RomellKP/Adv-Programming-Principles/README.md

 Project 2:

-  Description:
+  Description: Implements components for parsing lisp expressions.
+It includes a custom data type "thing" for lisp values, a lexical scanner that reads lisp expressions from a file, tokenizes them, and handles commments, and a parser module that conversts tokens into a "thing".

-  Run and Compile:
+  Run and Compile: Run and compile testsP2.ml

-  My Contributions:
+  My Contributions: parser.ml

 Project 3: